Finding the right insurance coverage can be a difficult, time-consuming process.

 While Aetna's strengths are hard to beat, you should also be prepared to experience these downsides just in case:

-As we saw from customer reviews in section 9, Aetna's not well-ranked when it comes to customer service.
+As we saw from customer reviews in a previous section, Aetna's not well-ranked when it comes to customer service.

 Many customers have complained that Aetna denies claims that should have been covered and takes an extremely long time to process claims.